hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 ## Query Language

-The struggle, with which this whole conversation was started, is already solved within the DBMS industry for almost 30 years ago.
+The struggle, with which this whole conversation was started, is already solved within the DBMS industry for almost 30 years.
 Structured Query Language-alike dialects (for RDBMS) and more custom query languages (for so-called "NoSQL" databases) provide extensive access to the reasonably-sized data chunks (in case DBMS node operator doesn't get nuts and starts to store